CMertens/reverse-proxy/README.md

   - contentType: (String) If included, will override content-type for static files and return functions.

   - enableCors: (Boolean) Add CORS headers to the response (non-Websockets only).

+  - onRequest: (Function, must be defined as an imported path module) A function to run before any response is returned.
+Useful for validating requirements such as X-Api-Key header values.
+Return "true" to allow processing to continue; any other response will trigger a 403 error to the client.

 ## Path Module Exports
 Path objects can also be defined in code by creating module exports in the ./paths directory.
 Simply add the path regex as a key to the "exports" object, with the value of a path object as described above, in any file in ./paths, and the proxy will auto-discover the new paths.